laskinner/risk-matrix-builder/README.md

 #### Favicon
 Favicon needs to be added to eliminate 404 errors from console, and provide image in browser tab

+#### Deleting Comments
+The Delete comment functionality currently doesn't work.
+This is likely due to a routing issue, either with the way the javascript helper in comments.js is constructing the URL, or in the way the urls.py is expecting.
+This proved to be a very difficult problem to understand.
+For example, editing comments had a similar issue, and it took roughly 1 working day to fix.
+After many hours of trying to fix this issue, it had to be left as it is in order to complete the project.

 ### Styles
 #### List view
 Currently, the list view could use some attention, specically around the cards.